-6. TEAIVI ROLES 6c.
+6. TEAM ROLES 6c.
 Runners General Teams are only permitted to have one runner.
-Team runners shall be clearly identified by wearing an approved WAFC uniform.
+Team runners shall be clearly identified by wearing an approved uniform.
 Runners are not permitted to carry water.
 Team runners are not permitted to remain on the playing surface.
-Team runners are to deliver one message from the coach to a player and return immediately to the Coaches Box via the interchange area.
-Team runners are not permitted to 'coach' whilst on the ground.
-Team runners must always enter and exit the playing surface through the interchange area.
-Team runners should be an adult.
-Team runners are not to carry out any other team official duties during a match.
+Team runners are to deliver one message from the coach to a player and return immediately to the coach's box via the interchange area.
+Team runners must always enter and exit the playing field through the interchange area.
+Team runners must be 18 years or older.
+Team runners are not carry out any other team official duties during a match.
+Team Runners are under no circumstances allowed to make physical contact with umpires, opposition players or officials.
 Coaches Box The team runner is permitted inside the coach's box.
 6d.
 Medical Officer/ Trainer i.
-Each team shall provide a team medical officer/sports trainer with a current Provide First Aid - 1 Day Accreditation (previously known as Senior First Aid/Apply First Aid). ii.
-The team medical officer/sports trainer shall be clearly identified by wearing approved WAFC uniform. iii.
-The team medical officer/sports trainer must be able to prove, upon request by league officials, suitable proof of qualifications to assess and remove injured players on a stretcher. iv.
+Each team shall provide a team medical officer/sports trainer with a current HLTAID011 Provide First Aid (formerly HLTAID003). ii.
+The team medical officer/sports trainer shall be clearly identifiable. iii.
+The team medical officer/sports trainer must not remove a player on a stretcher unless they have necessary formal training and qualifications to do so. (e.g., SMA Level 1 Sports Trainer). iv.
 Should a team fail to provide a qualified medical officer/sports trainer, then the opposing teams suitably trained medical officer/sports trainer may assume control of injured players for both teams.
 Coaches Box v.
 Only one Medical Officer/Trainer is permitted inside the coach's box.
 6e.
 General i.
 A team official under suspension for a breach of the Laws of the Game or the WAFC Rules &amp; Regulations may not play or officiate in any game of Australian Football during the period of suspension.
-This includes any affiliated senior, junior, WAFL, Country, School or Interstate competition. ii.
-Team Officials are not permitted to make intentional contact with opposition players under any circumstances.
+This includes any affiliated senior, junior, WAFL, Country, School, or Interstate competition. ii.
+Team Officials are not permitted to make intentional contact with opposition players, umpires, or opposition officials, under any circumstances.